 USB redirection works independently of the display protocol (RDP or PCoIP) and USB traffic usually uses TCP port 32111.

-If the client system is inside the corporate network, so that a direct connection can be made between the client and desktop, USB traffic uses TCP port 32111.
+- If the client system is inside the corporate network, so that a direct connection can be made between the client and desktop or application, USB traffic uses TCP port 32111.

 A security server resides within a DMZ and acts as a proxy host for connections inside your trusted network.
 This design provides an additional layer of security by shielding the View Connection Server instance from the public-facing Internet and by forcing all unprotected session requests through the security server.